se-edu/se-book/gitAndGithub/remoteBranches/sourcetree_2.md

-**1. Check the list of remote branches** by expanding the `REMOTES` menu on the left edge of SourceTree.
+**1. Check the list of remote branches** by expanding the `REMOTES` menu on the left edge of Sourcetree.
 If the branch you expected to find is missing, you can click the `Fetch` button (in the top toolbar) to refresh the information shown under remotes.

 <pic src="images/listRemoteBranches.png" />
 <p/>